Freetrade review summary

 |• Fast response time||• No 24/7 support|

-The live chat works great: we got fast answers within a few minutes.
-The answers were helpful and relevant but the service isn't available 24/7.
+The live chat works great, we received fast answers within minutes.
+They were useful and relevant but the service isn't available 24/7.
+You can also contact Freetrade via email, which they usually answer in a few minutes.

 Freetrade is regulated by the UK's FCA, providing up to £85,000 of investor protection.
-On the negative side, Freetrade is not listed on any stock exchanges, neither does it disclose its financial information.
+On the negative side, it is not listed on a stock exchange and doesn't hold a banking license.

 |• Majority of clients belong to a top-tier financial authority||• No negative balance protection|